 The Majority of Google Universal Searches Include Video

 Google Universal Search is a method Google uses to blend matches from its specialty search engines, like image or video search, into webpage results.
-If you want to maximize universal search potential, you should have video content and host it on YouTube.
-A study from Searchmetrics reveals 62% of Google universal searches include video, and that 8 of 10 of the video results come from YouTube rather than other video platforms.
+To maximize universal search potential, you should have video content and host it on YouTube.
+A study from Searchmetrics reveals 62% of Google universal searches include Video, and 8 of 10 of the video results come from YouTube rather than other video platforms.

 It’s Impossible to Know the Total Number of Videos on YouTube

-Because 400 hours of video are uploaded to YouTube every minute – a lot of which violate YouTube guidelines and are deleted – it’s impossible to determine exactly how many videos are hosted on the platform.
-That said, more than one billion hours of video are watched on YouTube daily.
+Because 400 hours of Video are uploaded to YouTube every minute – many of which violate YouTube guidelines and are deleted – it’s impossible to determine exactly how many videos are hosted on the platform.
+Over one billion hours of video are watched on YouTube daily.
 That means people are on the page to watch YouTube more than TV.

 Video Search Results Have a Higher Click-through Rate

-Beyond video helping sites rank, the video also allows people to click on results and go to your website.
-When compared to click through rates on plain text-based content, video click-through is 41% higher, so you’re getting more traffic to your website, increased brand awareness, and a better return on investment on your content creation efforts.
+Beyond Video helping sites rank, the Video also allows people to click on results and go to your website.
+Compared to click-through rates on plain text-based content, video click-through is 41% higher, so you’re getting more traffic to your website, increased brand awareness, and a better return on investment in your content creation efforts.

-A study from Forrester Research reveals video is 50 times more likely to achieve organic page ranks in Google than plain text results.
-Part of this is because there is less competition among video than there is plain text, so it’s easier to rank well with video.
+A study from Forrester Research reveals Video is 50 times more likely to achieve organic page ranks in Google than plain text results.
+Part of this is because there is less competition between Videos than plain text, so it’s easier to rank well with Video.
 On average, video content had an 11,000 to 1 chance of making it to the first page on Google, which doesn’t sound that impressive.
-But, in comparison to the 500,000 to 1 odds of the same for text-based content, it becomes much more attractive.
+But, compared to the 500,000 to 1 odds of the same for text-based content, it becomes much more attractive.